jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 }
 ```

 `Single<&mut Transform, With<Player>>` asks Bevy for exactly one entity that has a `Transform` component and also carries the `Player` tag.
-The `&mut Transform` part means we intend to modify that transform (Remember, we added transform component in the setup function).
+The `&mut Transform` part means we intend to modify that transform or player position (Remember, we added transform component in the setup function).
 If more than one player existed, this extractor would complain, which is perfect for a single-hero game.

 **What's Vec2::ZERO?**